schokokeksorg/freewvs-testdata/README.md

 The applications are under a variety of licenses that all allow redistribution.
 If you use any of them please refer to their respective licenses.

+The misc subdirectory contains a few files checking unusual situations, all data in there is CC0.